 Marxists argue that the nuclear family performs ideological functions for Capitalism – the family acts as a unit of consumption and teaches passive acceptance of hierarchy.
 It is also the institution through which the wealthy pass down their private property to their children, thus reproducing class inequality.
+This post is primarily designed to help students revise for the A level sociology 7191 exam, paper 2, families and households option.

 Before reading this post, you might like to look at this summary of the key ideas of Marxism